-This 1940s-classic hotel is one that makes the “old Vegas” famous.
+This 1940s-classic hotel makes the “old Vegas” famous.

 If you’ve ever seen an old movie that took place in Vegas, then El Cortez probably made an appearance.

-Situated slightly off Fremont Street, the rooms are cheap and you’re in a short walking distance from many other iconic hotels and casinos.
+Situated slightly off Fremont Street, the rooms are cheap, and you’re within a short walking distance from many other iconic hotels and casinos.

-Why Go: One of the best features of this cool spot is the funky theme cabana rooms; they’re as bright, fun, and unique as Vegas itself!
+Why Go: One of the best features of this fantastic spot is the funky theme cabana rooms; they’re as bright, fun, and unique as Vegas itself!

 Why Go: Four Queens has a few key things that make it very desirable for guests: a great location and cheap rooms.

-You’re in the heart of the Fremont Street experience here at Four Queens.
+You’re in the heart of the Fremont Street Experience at Four Queens.
 The rooms are cheap, the casinos are plenty, and you can walk to all the other fun historic spots in old Downtown Las Vegas.

-If you’re looking for a no-frills, simple and easy spot to navigate then Four Queens is a great option for your Vegas vacation.
+If you’re looking for a no-frills, simple and easy spot to navigate, Four Queens is a great option for your Vegas vacation.

 There aren’t many brand new options in downtown Vegas, but Circa Las Vegas is bringing something fresh and new to the area!

-Projected to open at the end of 2020 or the beginning of 2021, Circa is a gorgeous new modern hotel that is just minutes from the Fremont Street Experience.
+Projected to open at the end of 2020 or the beginning of 2021, Circa is a gorgeous new modern hotel just minutes from the Fremont Street Experience.

 All the new constructions mean updated rooms, great new restaurants, and clean casinos.

-Why Go: One of the coolest features of this new hip spot is the Stadium Swim – think pool meets sports betting arena.
+Why Go: One of the most incredible features of this new hip spot is the Stadium Swim – think pool meets sports betting arena.

-Yup, you’ll be able to float in the pool, sit on your cabana chair, and watch and bet on sports all day long.
-Sounds like a pretty good day!
+You’ll be able to float in the pool, sit on your cabana chair, and watch and bet on sports all day.
+It sounds like a pretty good day!

 Is it better to stay in downtown Las Vegas or on the Strip?

-If you’re on a budget, it’s better to stay downtown as the hotels are definitely less expensive than rates on the Vegas Strip.
-You can find some cheap rooms on the strip though, especially midweek.
+If you’re on a budget, it’s better to stay downtown as the hotels are less expensive than rates on the Vegas Strip.
+You can find some cheap rooms on the strip too, especially midweek.

-What months are hotels cheapest in Las Vegas?
+What months are the hotels cheapest in Las Vegas?